 What Is Social Financing?

-What is the current Social Financing scenario vis-à-vis student loan consolidation and refinancing?
+is the current Social Financing scenario versus student loan consolidation and refinancing?

 Meanwhile, companies such as SoFi or SocialFinance have moved a step ahead in the student loan refinancing by incorporating unique ways that benefit both the company and the borrowers.
 They are allowing entrepreneurs a six-month deferment on their loan repayment while they are busy pursuing a new business venture.
 SoFi has also launched an “Unemployment Protection” program that helps borrowers who are financially struggling or became unemployed after graduating, by finding them new jobs.

-On the other hand, for the banks it merely means a chance to showcase themselves as the “good guys who are out to do some good” in the aftermath of the financial crisis of a few years ago.
-While for the charities, the Social Financing offers a possibility of a sustainable fund stream instead of the regular and endless cycle of fund raising and spending.
+On the other hand, for the banks, it merely means a chance to showcase themselves as the “good guys who are out to do some good” in the aftermath of the financial crisis of a over a decade ago.
+While for the charities, Social Financing offers a possibility of a sustainable fund stream instead of the regular and endless cycles of fund-raising and spending.
 Remarkably and truly a win-win situation for everyone!